 Kiwifruit pests and diseases

-Kiwi takes several years to produce fruit.
+Kiwi fruit vines take several years to produce fruit.
 But it’s worth the wait!

 You can grow a surprising amount of food in your own yard.
 Ask me how!